EvansWinner/ajsim/README.md

 # ajsm.lisp --- Advanced Job Scheduler Model

+[Note: It's a simulator, not a model.
+A simulation IMPLEMENTS a model.
+ So, I changed the name of the repository, but haven't changed the file names.]

 `ajsm.lisp` provides a model of a subset of IBM's Advanced Job Scheduler for the IBM i system -- namely, the subset which I actually use.
 The threshold function is not modeled.
 It is not modeled because